 Ask for credit limit increases periodically – This applies to existing cards as well as any new cards you get.
 Every few months or so check with customer service to see if you qualify for an automatic credit limit increase.
 Each credit card issuer will have a different policy concerning the frequency with which a customer’s credit limit can be raised, so ask the customer service rep to check for you.
 Regardless of your initial credit line assignment, you can probably build up to at least a $5,000 limit over time if you play your cards right.
 But be careful because most banks will do a hard pull (credit inquiry) when you request an increase.
-That’s bad for your credit score, so it can be better to just let the bank be proactive and increase your limit on their terms.
+That’s bad for your credit score, so it can be better to just let the bank be proactive and increase your credit limit on their terms and time table.

 My recommendation for a high limit credit card

 If you have good credit, you should check out the Discover it.
 It’s a higher-end card and known for being generous with credit limits.
 Many people report getting better than a $5,000 limit, even at times when other issuers weren’t being so nice.

-However, if your credit is only average/fair, then check out these cards.
+However, if your credit could only be described as fair, then check out these cards.
 The only almost guaranteed way to get this size of limit though is with a secured card where you put up a $5,000 security deposit, which would then become your limit.
 The term “almost” is used because not even secured accounts are guaranteed – there are still minimum requirements you need to fulfill for approval.

 Written or last updated March 2017